SoominJ06/TimHortons/README.md

 # ☕ Tim Hortons Website Redesign
 A new UI design for the Tim Hortons website, created in **August 2023**.
+* Note: Designed for an optimal viewing experience on **1920x1080 resolution** screens.

 ---